-Learn about social media safety for immigrants
+Learn about social media and digital safety for immigrants

-10 ways to protect yourself on social media
+10 ways to protect yourself online

 1. Use strong and unique passwords

-Create strong passwords for each account, and use two-factor authentication for extra security.
-Two-factor authentication adds another step when you log in, like a code sent to your phone.
-Use a password manager like 1Password or LastPass to create and save strong passwords.
+Turn on two-factor authentication for extra security.
+It adds another step when you log in, like a code sent to your phone.

 2. Adjust privacy settings and think before you post